Trauma Centre Trauma-Sensitive Yoga

 - Reduce activation of the sympathetic nervous system, muscle tension and blood pressure.

 This class takes a limited amount of participants and all students must pre book prior to the commencement of the course.
-Classes are 60 minutes for group sessions.
-Please contact us to discuss or by calling Martine directly on 0409 177 614 to discuss your suitability for the group sessions.
+Classes are 60 minutes for group sessions and are held online livestream, all classes are recorded and will be made available if missed.
+Please contact us email@example.com to discuss your suitability for the group sessions.

-Trauma Sensitive Yoga is also available on a one to one basis and are 45 minutes for individual sessions.
-Please contact us to discuss or by calling Martine directly on 0409 177 614 to discuss your suitability for the individual sessions.
+Trauma Sensitive Yoga is also available on a one to one basis and are 50 minutes for individual sessions.
+Sessions are hosted online.
+Please contact us firstname.lastname@example.org to discuss your suitability for individual sessions.

 Trauma Centre Trauma-Sensitive Yoga (TCTSY) is an empirically validated, adjunctive clinical treatment for complex trauma or chronic, treatment-resistant PTSD.
 Developed at the Trauma Centre in Brookline, Massachusetts, TCTSY has foundations in Trauma Theory, Attachment Theory, and Neuroscience as well as deep roots in Yoga.